U.S. federal judge orders FDA to implement 10-month deadline for e-cig applications

 “Today’s ruling is an important step forward for public health and validates FDA’s commitment to accelerate review of these products, particularly the ones that are most attractive to youth,” acting FDA Commissioner Ned Sharpless said.

-Juul said in a statement that it was closely assessing the court’s ruling, while adding that it was fully committed to the FDA’s application process.

-Reporting by Uday Sampath in Bengaluru and Chris Kirkham in San Francisco; Editing by Anil D'Silva
+Juul did not immediately respond to a request for comment.
+(Reporting by Uday Sampath in Bengaluru and Chris Kirkham in San Francisco; Editing by Anil D’Silva)